-The applicant has since raised viability concerns as a result of the requested planning obligations stating that the level of contributions being sought make the schemes financially unviable.
-They duly submitted a viability assessment which in turn has been passed to the District Valuer for scrutiny, which is the accepted practice in such circumstances.
+Following the request for these education contributions the applicant raised viability concerns stating that the level of contributions now being sought made the schemes financially unviable.
+They duly submitted a viability assessment which in turn was passed to the District Valuer for scrutiny, which is the accepted practice in such circumstances.
 The conclusion of the DV's assessment however is that a policy compliant scheme, i.e. a scheme including all of the recreational and educational liabilities, affordable housing requirements as well as the need to pay CIL as identified above, would be viable.